 As time passes, the project’s operational context will likely change as will the risks to the achievement of expected results.
 Risks may disappear or shift, and new risks may arise, which will necessitate adjusting risk definitions and the corresponding risk responses.

-As such, risk tables must be reviewed regularly.
+As such, the risk analysis must be reviewed regularly.
 The frequency of these reviews should be in line with agreements made with Global Affairs Canada and its partners.
-As well, risk tables should be reviewed frequently (e.g. quarterly) in instances where there are a number of significant risks.
-Risks should always be reassessed and the corresponding risk tables updated if the country context changes abruptly (e.g. a coup d’état) or if the programming environment (e.g. programming priorities) changes.
+As well, risk analysis should be reviewed frequently (e.g. quarterly) in instances where there are a number of significant risks.
+Risks should always be reassessed and the corresponding consequences/ responses updated if the country context changes abruptly (e.g. a coup d’état) or if the programming environment (e.g. programming priorities) changes.

 Monitoring risks involves identifying whether the likelihood of each risk occurring, or its potential impact, is increasing or decreasing.
 If a risk trend proves to be unstable, adjust the risk response(s) accordingly.

-Aside from updating risk tables, it is important to keep tabs on situations that could become risks to the initiative and bring forth this information in a timely manner.
+Aside from updating the risk analysis, it is important to keep tabs on situations that could become risks to the initiative and bring forth this information in a timely manner.

 - Date Modified: